Mastercard/mastercard-idservice-idp-reference-app/README.md

 ```

 #### Generating The API Client Sources <a name="generating_the_API_client_sources"></a>
-Now that you have all the dependencies you need, you can generate the sources.
+Now that you have all the required dependencies, you can generate the sources.
 To do this, use one of the following two methods:

 `Using IDE`
 * **Method 1**<br/>